jserot/fsml/README.md

 FSML
 ====

-FSML is a library for describing and simulating synchronous Finite State Machines in OCaml.
+FSML is a library for describing, simulating synchronous Finite State Machines in OCaml.

 It is a simplified version of the library provided in the [Rfsm](http://github.com/jserot/rfsm) package for which